npcx42/Coral-iOS/README.md

 Looking for Android?
 There is no Android fork available yet, but it will be available soon.

-Also check out [Amethyst](https://github.com/AngelAuraMC/Amethyst-iOS) and [Amethyst-Android](https://github.com/AngelAuraMC/Amethyst-Android) for more stable and experience!
+Also check out [Amethyst](https://github.com/AngelAuraMC/Amethyst-iOS) and [Amethyst-Android](https://github.com/AngelAuraMC/Amethyst-Android) for more stable experience!

 ## Getting started with Coral
 Download Coral from releases and install it using any method of sideloading.